 - Make referrals to treatment

-- Respond in an emergency
+- Respond to an emergency situation, and

-- Peer Recovery Models: Sharing experiences brings hope to people in recovery and promotes a sense of belonging within the community.
+- Peer-Recovery Models: Sharing experiences brings hope to people in recovery and promotes a sense of belonging within the community.

 - Mental Health First Aid: Gain the skills to help someone experiencing a mental health crisis.